bouzidanas/react-list-player/README.md

 import { ListPlayer } from './ListPlayer'
 import { ListPlayerContext } from './ListPlayerContext';

+// The following test object has type ListInfo which is defined in the ListPlayer file const testListInfo = {}; // object needed to populate the playlist header with

+// The following test array has type Track which is defined in the ListPlayer file const testTracks = [...]; // array of track objects needed populate the playlist rows with

 function App() {
   const [selectedTrack, setSelectedTrack] = useState(-1);   // -1 means no track is selected
   const [isPlaying, setIsPlaying] = useState(false);        // play/pause